tubearchivist/docs/mkdocs/docs/installation/docker-compose.md

 !!! info
     For **arm64**: **Tube Archivist** is built as a multi-architecture (multi-arch) container, same for Redis.
 Elasticsearch should use the official image for arm64 support.
 Other architectures are not supported.

+!!! bug "Untested"
+    ARM64 builds are essentially untested, as none of the devs have access to any ARM64 devices.
+There are regular unstable builds, for both architecture platforms.
+Help with testing to verify things are working as expected, also on ARM64.

 Save the [docker-compose.yml](https://github.com/tubearchivist/tubearchivist/blob/master/docker-compose.yml) file from the **Tube Archivist** repository somewhere permanent on your system, keeping it named `docker-compose.yml`.
 You'll need to refer to it whenever starting this application.

 ## Overview